Mobile Menu

 1. Try mindful eating.

 Many Americans simply eat too much – be it healthy food or not.
 But just how much is enough?
 We’re designed to know.
-Mindful eating can help you find out how much food fills you up and gives you energy through the day.
+Mindful eating can help you find out how much food fills you up and gives you energy throughout the day.
 In fact, mindful eating is a practice that can help you turn down the external messages about what and how much to eat, and to tune in more deeply to your internal guidance system.

 You can experiment by becoming a little more aware of the portion sizes you eat, and use mindful eating to help you experiment with just how much is enough.
 It’s a real sweet spot – adequate without over nor under-doing eating.
 It’s a practice for sure, and we humans by nature seem to over- or under-do it.
 So, if you struggle with this, you are not alone!
 Be patient and keep practicing.